aalbin/trinity4j/README.md

 node.merge();
 ```

-turn node into reference (will only be used as reference in query; ie. it will not be added when used in add, will not be updated when used in set, will not be deleted when used in del)
+turn node into reference, meaning it will only be included for reference; ie. _it will not be added when used in add, will not be updated when used in set, will not be deleted when used in del_
 ```
 node.toRef();
 ```